Event Driven Clustering Algorithm: Abstract

 \section{Abstract}

 This paper introduces a novel asynchronous, event-driven algorithm for real-time detection of small event clusters in event camera data.
-Like other hierarchical agglomerative clustering algorithms, the algorithm detects the event clusters based on their tempo-spatial distance.
-However, the algorithm leverages the special asynchronous data structure of event camera, and by a sophisticated, efficient and simple decision-making, enjoys a linear complexity of $O(n)$ where $n$ is the events amount.
-In addition, the run-time of the algorithm is independent with the dimensions of the pixels array.
+Similar to hierarchical agglomerative clustering methods, the proposed algorithm detects clusters based on their spatio-temporal proximity.
+However, it explicitly leverages the asynchronous structure of event camera data and employs a simple yet efficient decision mechanism, achieving a linear time complexity of $\Theta(N)$, where $N$ is the number of events.
+Furthermore, the runtime is independent of the sensor resolution, i.e., the number of pixels.